Aveek-Saha/blog/content/post/get-started-with-svelte.md

 }
 {{< / highlight >}}

-Now the list wont get reset everytime you refresh the page.
+Now the list won't get reset every time you refresh the page.

 # Deploying to Netlify